AvtsVivek/LearnVsExt/src/tasks/221500-TextBufferIntro/ReadMe.md

 1. We get `ITextBuffer`, from `ITextBufferFactoryService`,
 2. And `ITextSnapshot`, from `ITextBuffer`.
 3. `SnapshotSpan` is a subset of `Snapshot`.
 4. In this example, we get the `ITextBuffer` from `ITextBufferFactoryService`.
-In a subsequent example, we get the same ITextBuffer from `IWpfTextView`.
-So in the examples that follow, TextViews are introduced.
-Then we will revisit these TextBuffer, snapshot and so on.
+In a subsequent example, we get the same `ITextBuffer` from `IWpfTextView`.
+So in the examples that follow, `TextViews` are introduced.
+Then we will revisit these `TextBuffer`, snapshot and so on.

 ## Reference.